-To meet compliance requirements and automate their business processes, David and his team have decided to invest in a system that handles the basics: students, courses, and finances.
-He’s got a pretty good idea of what his organisation needs, but when David starts looking into systems he’s overcome by the sea of options.
+David is the director of a newly ASQA-registered RTO: Wave Training.
+To meet compliance requirements and automate their processes, David and his team have decided to invest in a system that handles students, courses, and finances.
+He has a good idea of what the company needs, but after starting the quest of finding a new system, finds himself paralysed by the sea of options.

-A TMS is where all the student and administrative data is housed—it enables you to schedule, track and report client training, licensing, and certifications.
-This system is particularly useful for businesses doing in-house training or who need to automate a greater number of tasks than most student management systems are capable of handling.
-Some standard features of a TMS might include:
+A TMS is where student and administrative data is housed.
+It allows you to schedule, track and report client training, licensing, and certifications.
+This system is useful for businesses doing in-house training, or who need to automate a large number of tasks which an SMS might struggle with.

-If you’re looking for a general product to handle all the day-to-day aspects of your RTO, an SMS is definitely the way to go.
+If you’re looking for a general product to handle all the day-to-day aspects of your RTO, an SMS is the way to go.
 You’ll be able to handle your CRM, manage qualifications, and stay compliant.

 If you offer lots of e-learning or corporate training, an LMS will act as an online classroom to handle your training.
 It'll also include some student admin functions, and integrate with your HR system.